bart-the-butcher/ea-ui-tools/docs/en/examples/table-view.md

 * a field for entering text data,
 * a button that refreshes the list data based on the entered search criteria.

 Pressing the `Search` button triggers the `getSomething` operation, which reads the data and refreshes the list.
-The handling rules for this operation are described in `Search principles`.
+The handling rules for this operation are described in `Search rules`.

 The `getSomething` operation is linked to the button by the `UI Call` relationship.